rsslove/rss-to-email/contributing.md

 npm run test:watch
 ```

-We use [eslint](https://eslint.org/) to standardize code styles.
+We use [eslint](https://eslint.org/) to standardize code styles and [JSDoc](http://usejsdoc.org/index.html) style docblocks are enforced.
 Run the linter with:

 ```
 npm run lint